SulemanMughal/bookmarks/README.md

 # Social Website

-Create a social application that allows users to share images they find on the web
+**Bookmarks** is a Django-based social application designed for users to discover, share, and organize images from the web.
+It incorporates various features to enhance user interaction and content management.

 ## Topics Convered

 - An authentication system for users to register, log in, edit their profile, and change or reset their password